Can you do Disney World in 3 days?

 Now what should you pack in your suitcase???

-Here are a few more must haves when packing for your Disney vacation.
+Here are a few more must haves for your 3-day packing list:

 - Active, casual, and formal clothing